 I look pretty tired on the pictures here, and I really was.
 It was a business trip to Rome and Florence, and I did not know yet that I was already pregnant with Alan.
 But I guess my body was already sending some signals to me “go home and have a rest” 🙂 Nevertheless, I loved the country, and was so happy to meet with a friend from my home country who lived there.
 She and her Italian husband own a restaurant in a smaller city not far from Florence, and their food is amazing!
 I am such a pasta/bread/dough person, so Italy has so much to offer for me 🙂

 Anyway, many of our friends have asked us to share our bread recipe and here we are.
 This bread is so easy to make if you have a rye flour sourdough starter and a simple bread machine.
 You can make the sourdough starter yourself, and we had, a long time ago.
 But we had moved so many places since then, so we did not keep it.
 Last summer, our friends shared theirs with us, and we haven’t used yeast in baking since then.
-It is our opinion that the sourdough starter is healthier than yeast, and we also like the taste of the sourdough bread with the starter more.
+It is our opinion that the sourdough starter is healthier than yeast, and we also like the taste of the sourdough bread made with the starter better.
 That might be just our subjective taste 🙂

 I don’t think I have mentioned on the blog that I have been vegan for more than two years now.
 I will write more about it one day.
 Now, it is time for the recipe 🙂 (*indicates affiliate links.
 Please see my disclosure here).